wikimedia/wikidata-query-rdf/README.md

 Wikibase RDF Query
 ==================

 Tools for Querying Wikibase instances with RDF.
-Two modules:
+The modules:
 * tools - Tools for syncing a Wikibase instance with an SPARQL 1.1 compliant triple store
  * Apache Licensed
 * blazegraph - Blazegraph extension to make querying Wikibase instances more efficient